View Categories

 • To bring positive impact on women and families – ADRI report observed that 58% women feel they were given more respect and played a better role in making household decisions

-• Prohibition helps money to get directed towards health and education in the family.
-It paves way for development – ADRI study on Prohibition in Bihar pointed out that 19% of households acquired new assets from the money they earlier splurged on alcohol.
+• It paves way for development – A study by ADRI on Prohibition in Bihar revealed that 19% of households were able to acquire new assets using money previously spent on alcohol.

-• Many accidents are fuelled by alcohol.
+• Numerous accidents are caused by alcohol consumption.

 Enroll now for UPSC Online Course